National Spelling Bee Prep Book with over 13,000 Vocabulary Words

 DICTIONARY RESOURSE: Since 2017, the online Merriam-Webster’s Unabridged dictionary has been designated as the current authority used by the National Bee.
 Our Verbo eMentor is based on this dictionary.
 Our printed Verbomania volumes are based on the prior resource used by the National Bee, Webster’s Third New International Dictionary.
 A large number of words that were NOT in the printed dictionary have been included in the Online version.

-Update: In 2017, Scripps declared Merriam-Webster's Unabridged online dictionary (subscription) as the new authority for the National Spelling Bee.
-Currently, we are updating our eMentor version of this product to reflect these changes.
-Over 20% of the words in this product have some change or another, either the elimination of the d-stop in pronunciation (butter is now only <BUHT.uhr>, and meter is now only <MEET.uhr>), a change in the part of speech (many geographic terms that were defined only as adjectives are not only nouns), the alteration of the ending sound of a word from ‘it’ to ‘uht’ (rabbit/pundit), or other small changes.
-Click here to order the eMentor version of Verbomania.
+About 30% of the words in this product have differences between the two resources.
+Some of these alterations include the elimination of the d-stop in pronunciation (butter is now only <BUHT.uhr>, and meter is now only <MEET.uhr>), a change in the part of speech (many geographic terms that were defined only as adjectives are not only nouns), the alteration of the ending sound of a word from ‘it’ to ‘uht’ (rabbit/pundit), or other small changes.
+Order the eMentor version of Verbomania to study online.

 FAQ: Should I buy Random or Alpha sequence?